emmaahmads/free-genai-bootcamp-2025/opea-comps/README.md

 ## Megaservices
 [Source code](https://github.com/opea-project/GenAIComps/tree/main/comps/cores/mega)
-The MegaService MicroService is defining external endpoints to interact with the Megaservice

 ### High level setup of a megaservice
 In the same `Microservice` class, define the `service_role` as `ServiceRoleType.MEGASERVICE`